What is Self-harm?

 Self-harm can be devastating and extremely destructive to your teen’s wellbeing.
 Thankfully, it can be treated.
 There are various approaches to treating self-injurious behaviors, including:

-Psychological intervention can take place in a number of settings, such as inpatient treatment facilities, intensive outpatient programs (IOPs), group therapy, or individual outpatient therapy.
-Different approaches to psychological treatment can exist in any of these settings including, cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), or general talk therapy.
+Psychological intervention can take place in a number of settings.
+This includes inpatient treatment centers or intensive outpatient programs (IOPs).
+Group therapy and individual outpatient therapy are also common options.
+Different approaches to psychological treatment can exist in any of these settings, including cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), or general talk therapy.